 Certainly you’ve been a tease, or depressed, or a narcissist, or spineless, or anything else that you are not proud of.
 You’ll see that reflected here and you may not like it but maybe you’ll learn from it.

-As with any Murakami book this one is spectacularly engaging and well written.
+As with any Murakami book, Norwegian Wood is spectacularly engaging and well written.
 I just miss the magic of his other ones, a little distance from harsh reality is simply nicer.

 4/5 broken hearts 💔💔💔💔